 Marigolds bloom for almost the entire year and are especially hardy in the fall.
 They can repel pests.
 Their smell can repel bacteria growth in the soil and therefore protect other plants.
 Though the marigold is so bright and colorful, it traditionally symbolized despair and grief over a loved one, as if the sunrays guided the departed to a better life.
 These hues also represent the power to resurrect through the beauty and warmth of the sun, so we often focus on the more optimistic view of the flower.

-Cosmos, the second October flower, represent harmony and order.
-Literally coming from the Greek work kosmos, meaning “order”.
-Priests in Mexico cultivated these plants in mission gardens and gave it this name due to their evenly placed petals.
+Cosmos, the second October flower, represents harmony and order.
+Literally comes from the Greek word kosmos, meaning “order”.
+Priests in Mexico cultivated these plants in mission gardens and gave them this name due to their evenly placed petals.
 The order and harmony is expressed in the blossom’s symmetry and balance.
 There is regular double production of leaf and blossom stems.
 Cosmos are members of the sunflower family.
 It can range from one to six feet high, taller than the writer of this article!
-The flowers have a huge range of color.
+The flowers have a huge range of colors.
 There is even a type called chocolate cosmos that smells just like chocolate.
 Would not want to smell that on an empty stomach!

 What is the traditional birthday flower for people born in November?